For those of you who don’t know, the Axarquía means “land to the east” (of Málaga city) – hence the name of this blog, East of Málaga.

 45. If you enjoy watching football, Málaga CF are in the top Spanish league, La Liga.
 Buy some tickets to experience match-day or at very least watch the match on TV for free in one of the bars.

-47. There are usually special offers on budget flights such as Easyjet, Ryanair, Monarch and many more airlines.
+47. There are usually special offers on budget flights such as Easyjet, Ryanair, Vueling, Norwegian and many more airlines.

 48. Sit outside on a sunny terrace, to have a drink or meal, without your coat on!